Stories of Arda Home Page

 “Why so gloomy?”
 Gimli asked, his voice falling rather flat within the darkly caparisoned walls.
 “It is not even a year yet since Cormallen.”

-Alone in the Hall of Archives, Thranduil paced the floor softened by the dark carpets he had placed there himself, ceremonial robes of dark green and bold yellow swirling pensively around him.
-Manbech_r and Erelas had been given their instructions, Brilthor was overseeing the pageantry preparations, the entire household was busily at work pulling together the last details to be ready at sunset.
+Alone in the Hall of Archives, Thranduil paced the floor softened by the dark carpets, ceremonial robes of dark green and yellow swirling pensively around him.
+The entire household was busily at work pulling together the last details of the celebration to be ready at sunset.
 Now he was given a precious moment of solitude to mull over the questions in his own mind, pressing issues that had haunted him all that day.
-The calm chanting of the evensong by the choir was on the air, something he always found soothing, and would join when duty permitted.
-He wished he could join them now.

-Why was it that every time he beheld a dwarf he heard the rapine and tasted the blood?
-That had been two full Ages ago; why had he not shaken free of those rueful memories yet?
+Why was it that every time he beheld a Dwarf he saw the sack of Menegroth all over again?
+That had been two full Ages ago.
+Why had he not shaken free of those memories yet?
 Because he did not wholly want to be free of them.
-His grandsire, his mother’s brother, and countless others brutally slain in their own homes, the doom of Doriath begun and assured.
+His grandfather, his mother’s brother, and countless others brutally slain in their own homes, the doom of Doriath begun and assured.
 Seldom had he known any of the noegyth since that he did not suspect, for their ways were strange and alien to him, riding roughshod at will over the immutable laws of justice and honor that had stringently governed his own life, fostered in him from childhood.

 And not all Dwarves were blameworthy, he reasoned.
 The Belegostrim had repudiated the Nogrodrim for their blood feud with the Elves of Doriath.
 Dáin of Erebor had been truly a prince among the Gonnhirrim, with whom he had had no quarrel.
 Perhaps Gimli was like to him.
 It would do no harm to wait and see.